 Reason #8 – High-Stress Decision Making

 Making decisions can be stressful when owners lack the correct information or their team isn’t on the same page.
 Without proper project management, choices are made under pressure, increasing the risk of errors.
-Workflow improvement ensures owners have the clarity to set team goals and make informed decisions.
+Workflow improvement ensures that owners have the clarity to set team goals and make informed decisions.

 Here’s how outcomes differ with and without proper project management: